opentok/broadcast-sample-app/README.md

 When the web page is loaded, those credentials are retrieved from the HTML and are used to initialize the session.

 The logic needed to start and stop the Experience Composer stream is defined in [opentok-api.js](./services/opentok-api.js) (`createRender` and `deleteRender` respectively).
 At the time of updating this sample application, the nodeJS SDK does not have support for Experience Composer, so the [REST API](https://www.dev.tokbox.com/developer/rest/#starting_experience_composer) will be used.
-The `createRender` function creates a Experience Composer instance that will navigate to **[ec.js](./public/js/hls-viewer.js)** and publish a new stream whose name is `EC` into the session.
+The `createRender` function creates an Experience Composer instance that will navigate to **[ec.js](./public/js/hls-viewer.js)** and publish a new stream named `EC` into the session.

 ### Guest